jrenne/Fiscal-Limits-CDS/README.md

 C- Data

 The data are gathered in the “data” folder.
 There is one folder per country.
 Each country folder contains a specific readme file detailing the sources of the data.
-These folders contain Excel files that allow for the extraction of Datastream data.
+These folders notably contain Excel files that allow for the extraction of Datastream data.